H309: Bldg. Code Fam. Child Care Home Class. Latest Version

 Passed 1st Reading

-AN ACT To Direct The residential code council and Building Code Council to Create A Family Child Care Home Occupancy Classification Within the North Carolina State Building Code.
+AN ACT To Direct The residential code council and Building Code Council to Create A Family Child Care Home Occupancy Classification Within the North Carolina State Building Code, to make various child care regulatory reforms, and TO provide for flexibilities in school‑age child care.

 The General Assembly of North Carolina enacts: